Don’t want to fight for towel space on Sydney's beaches? Thankfully, the city is home to more than 100 coastal and harbour beaches.

 Take a dip in Sydney's best beaches

-Everyone has heard of Bondi Beach (Australia’s most famous strip of sand) but, if you walk around Bondi’s southern headland, you will find an equally fabulous beach.
-Tamarama, which locals call “Glamarama”, is small but perfectly formed.
+Everyone has heard of Bondi Beach (Australia’s most famous strip of sand) but, if you walk around Bondi’s southern headland, you will find an equally fabulous beach - Tamarama.
+Locals call it “Glamarama”, thanks to its small but perfectly formed semi-circle of pure, bright sand bank and surrounding grasslands.
 There are surf lifesavers on duty to keep watch over swimmers but many people come to simply sun themselves on the sand – and to be seen by the rest of Sydney, of course.

 Gordons Bay, south of Clovelly Beach in Sydney’s eastern suburbs, is a hidden coastal gem featuring an underwater nature trail.
 Concrete-filled drums, linked by a chain, form the 600 metre (0.4 mile) trail built for scuba divers.
 If the water’s crystal-clear, snorkellers can also read the information plaques below the surface.
 Look for vividly coloured crustaceans and molluscs as well as striking fish such as the blue groper.

-Vaucluse, one of Sydney’s most exclusive neighbourhoods, is home to pretty Parsley Bay.
-The tiny slice of sand can feel like your own private beach and the narrow inlet’s defining feature is the century-old cable suspension bridge that allows pedestrians to cross from one side of the bay to the other.
+Vaucluse, one of Sydney’s most exclusive neighbourhoods, is home to hidden beach patch of Parsley Bay.
+The tiny slice of sand can feel like your own private beach in the heart of Sydney harbour.
+The narrow inlet’s defining feature is the century-old cable suspension bridge that allows pedestrians to cross from one side of the bay to the other.

 With glittering white sand and clear turquoise waters, Clifton Gardens Beach, on the harbour’s northern side, attracts beach-goers as well as divers who come looking for the tiny seahorses that inhabit this picture-postcard enclave.
 Coffee fiends are also in luck: it’s just a few steps to a kiosk operating out of a former ammunition store at the beach’s eastern end.

-Balmoral Beach, a popular harbour spot on Sydney's north shore, can be busy on warm days but to its north lies the lesser known Chinamans Beach.
+Balmoral Beach, a popular harbour spot on Sydney's north shore, can be super busy on warm days, but not nearly as many people know that to its north lies the lesser known Chinamans Beach.
 Loll on a beach towel and watch the passing yachties cruise in and out of Middle Harbour, or cool down by sinking into the calm blue waters up to your chin.

 The stretch of sand fronting fig tree-shaded Nielsen Park is officially known as Shark Beach but marine nets ensure this family-friendly spot is one of the harbour’s safest places to swim.
 Bob in the water without a care in the world while soaking up views of the city skyline and Harbour Bridge.